Harvest (2024 film): Development

 Athina Rachel Tsangari was attached to direct the film in November 2020 with the project having a script from Joslyn Barnes adapting the Booker Prize–nominated novel by Jim Crace from 2013.
 Production on the project is by Rebecca O'Brien for Sixteen Films (UK) and Joslyn Barnes for Louverture Films (USA), with co-production from the Match Factory (Germany).

 Casting

 Caleb Landry Jones is cast in the film.
 Whilst attending the Venice Film Festival to promote the Luc Besson film Dogman in August 2023, he spoke throughout in a Scottish accent.
 Besson explained that he was method acting for a new role, which The Hollywood Reporter reported was for Harvest.
 Jones later confirmed to la Repubblica that this was true.
 In February 2024, Harry Melling, Rosy McEwen, Arinzé Kene, Thalissa Teixeira, and Frank Dillane were revealed to be cast in the film.
 The cast also includes Stephen McMillan, Gary Maitland and Noor Dillan-Night.

 Filming

-Principal photography took place in Argyll, Scotland.
+Principal photography took place around Oban in Argyll, Scotland.
 The film was shot on 16mm.